Why so much?

-For example, this year (2015) our family is, as all European staff are, required to attend our organisation’s annual conference in Prague.
+For example, most years, our family is, as all European staff are, required to attend our organisation’s annual conference.
 However, when I was a lead pastor I would have expected my employer, the local church, to cover those expenses (airfare, hotel, food, etc).
 Now, they are an expense that I need to budget and raise money for.

 I am not only required to attend, I am required to raise the funds to attend.

 As you might imagine, things like this end up being a sizeable part of a missionary’s budget.

 2) Money that goes directly to the missions organisation.